Review Polarity-wise Recommender

-To overcome the above issue, in this paper, we aim to predict $r_{u,i}$ with different treatments to the two opposite polarities of reviews.
+To overcome the above issue, in this paper, we aim to predict $r_{u,i}$ via differently handling the two opposite polarities of reviews.
 One straightforward solution is to divide the aspects into user-preferred and user-rejected aspects from positive and negative reviews, respectively.
 The objective is then formulated as follows:

 where the subtraction of the two scores considers both user-preferred and user-rejected aspects during the rating prediction of $u$ towards $i$.
-Vector $\mathbf{s}^{p}_{u,i}$ ($\mathbf{s}^{r}_{u,i}$) is the estimated scores of $u$ towards $i$ on the user-preferred (user-rejected) aspects. $\bm{\rho}^p_u$ ($\bm{\rho}^r_u$) denotes the importance vector of the user-preferred (user-rejected) aspects for $u$, extracted from $u$'s positive (negative) reviews.
+Vector $\mathbf{s}^{p}_{u,i}$ ($\mathbf{s}^{r}_{u,i}$) consists of the estimated scores of $u$ towards $i$ on the user-preferred (user-rejected) aspects. $\bm{\rho}^p_u$ ($\bm{\rho}^r_u$) denotes the importance vector of the user-preferred (user-rejected) aspects for $u$, extracted from $u$'s positive (negative) reviews.

-Moreover, in order to tackle the imbalance problem between positive and negative reviews, we intuitively assume that there exists a latent correlation of importance between the two kinds of aspects.
+Moreover, in order to tackle the imbalance between positive and negative reviews, we intuitively assume that there exists a latent correlation of importance between the two kinds of aspects.
 We model the correlation to generate the aspect importance offsets $\bm{\mu}^p_u$ and $\bm{\mu}^r_u$ to enhance $\bm{\rho}^p_u$ and $\bm{\rho}^r_u$, respectively.
 Ultimately, the predictive model of RPR is given as: